STLCC - Forest Park

 Casey Shiller, Sponsor

-This club is designed to cover the social needs of the busy culinary students.
-They sharpen their skills socially and professioally in the areas of baking and pastry and the culinary arts.
+Our club is designed to cover the social needs of the college’s busy culinary students.
+They sharpen their skills socially and professionally in the areas of baking and pastry and the culinary arts.

 Disability Awareness Club

 Normal is overrated!
 We are an all-inclusive and friendly club for people with different types of disabilities.
 Our mission is to bring awareness to classmates and friends about our differences, abilities and the challenges we experience daily.
 Anyone can join us!
 Our club is open to all those who support our mission.